Teaching and Learning in Community

 Grade: 7, 8, 9 (placement test required)

-Grade: 7, 8, 9, 10
+Grade: 7, 8, 9, 10 (placement test required)

-NEW!
 Geometry (Marty Georges)

 This two-semester course will cover elements of classical Euclidean geometry: logic, proofs, and deductive reasoning; points, lines and planes; rays and angles; congruent triangles; parallel lines and quadrilaterals; transformations and symmetry; area; right triangles; regular polygons and circles; geometric solids and volume; and coordinate geometry.
 Course material will be drawn primarily from Harold Jacob's Geometry (3rd edition), with supplemental material from Euclid's Elements.
 Weekly homework will emphasize student mastery of essential principles, as well as application to practical examples.